hoho/conkitty-route/README.md

 In this example we render template named `WelcomeTemplate` for `/` URI and template named `AboutTemplate` for `/about` URI, setting page title to `Welcome` and `About` respectively.
-For different URI paths we render template named `NotFoundTemplate`.
+For different URIs we render template named `NotFoundTemplate`.

 Templates are being rendered into `document.body` by default.